-Nationals from the following countries are eligible to apply online for a Cuba Visa with us:
+Nationals from the following countries are eligible to apply online for a Cuba Tourist Card with us:

-These nationalities do NOT need a visa: Antigua and Barbuda, Barbados, Belarus, Benin, Bosnia, China, Dominica, Grenada, Macedonia, Malaysia, Montenegro, Mongolia, Namibia, Saint Kitts, Saint Lucia, Saint Vincent, Serbia, Singapore, and Vietnam.
+These nationalities do NOT need a Tourist Card: Antigua and Barbuda, Barbados, Belarus, Benin, Bosnia, Dominica, Grenada, Macedonia, Malaysia, Montenegro, Mongolia, Namibia, Saint Kitts, Saint Lucia, Saint Vincent, Serbia, Singapore, and Vietnam.

-The rest of nationalities NEED a visa but can’t get it online so they will need to visit the closest Cuban embassy or mission.
+The rest of the nationalities NEED a Visa but can’t get it online so they will need to visit the closest Cuban embassy or mission.

 Required Documents to Enter Cuba